Best Household Germ Killers

 • Don't use a recycled bottle or old mixture.
 You'll have 24 hours to safely and effectively use a bleach and water solution.

 • Bleach bottles should be kept away from heat and sunlight.
-When storing, find a cool, dry place for them.
+When storing, keep them in a cool, dry place.

 • Toss bleach if it's been over a year since the product was made.
 How will you know?
 Again, the product label is the place to go for all the essential information you need to use a product safely.
 Look for an expiration date on the bleach bottle.
 You'll find it in the letters and numbers printed on the product label.